How to Install PostgreSQL and phpPgAdmin on Ubuntu 20.04 LTS

 Step 1 - Install PostgreSQL, phpPgAdmin and All Dependencies

-Before installing any packages on the Ubuntu system, update all available repositories.
+Before installing any packages on the Ubuntu system, update and upgrade all packages using the apt command below.

 sudo apt update